A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 London's oldest restaurant

-Classic restaurant Rules was established in 1798 and is the oldest in London.
+Classic London restaurant Rules was established way back in 1798.
 Head to this timeless luxury space to try out classic British cooking, including plenty of game dishes.
-The carefully-sourced ingredients show off British cuisine at its finest.
-Expect the classics like potted shrimps, steak and kidney pie, apple crumble, and English cheeses.
+The carefully sourced ingredients show off British cuisine at its finest – expect classics like potted shrimps, steak and kidney pie, apple crumble, and English cheeses, accompanied by fine wines and impeccable service.

 J Sheekey